Laban254/alx-low_level_programming/0x0A-argc_argv/README.md

-Argument to the main function
+Argument to the main function.